CMS-Enterprise/easi-app/README.md

 { "Authorization":"Local {\"favorLocalAuth\":true}"}
 ```

-Additionally, you can add EUA job codes, for use when querying endpoints such as `systemIntake` that require them.
+Additionally, you can define EUA job codes in the `Authorization` header that will be used when querying endpoints such as `systemIntake` that require them.
 The syntax is:
 ```
 { "Authorization":"Local {\"favorLocalAuth\":true, \"jobCodes\":[\"EASI_D_GOVTEAM\"]}"}
 ```